greg-hutchinson/agile/delivery-team/PITCHME.md

 ---
 ## Focus is not on Utilization
 @snap[west span-35 text-left]
-- Focus is on Effectiveness
+- Focus is on effectiveness
-- Slack Time is important
+- Slack time is important
 @snapend
 @snap[east span-65 text-center]
 ![](assets/img/slack.png)